allmaps/allmaps/packages/render/README.md

 ## Usage

-The most straightforward way to use the render logic in this package is by rendering a Georeference Annotation on a webmaps using one of the Allmaps plugins (which use the WebGL2Renderer) or setting up the Allmaps TileServer (which uses the CanvasRenderer).
+> [!Note]

-This package can be tested using [@allmaps/test-plugins](../../test/plugins/).
+> The easiest way to test this package is via [@allmaps/test-plugins](../../test/plugins/), since all of the plugins use the WebGL2Renderer to render a Georeference Annotation on screen.

-It's also possible to call a renderer directly:
+Here's how each of the renderers can be used directly:

 ### CanvasRenderer